ldgabbay/foostache-python/README.md

 **foostache** is a language and environment independent template engine.

-Unlike alternatives such as Jinja2 and mustache, **foostache** can theoretically be implemented in any programming language for any runtime environment.
-The **foostache** specification can be found [here](https://github.com/ldgabbay/foostache).
+Unlike alternatives such as Jinja2 and mustache, foostache can theoretically be implemented in any programming language for any runtime environment.
+The complete language specification can be found [here](https://github.com/ldgabbay/foostache).

-This package provides a command-line utility (`foostache` and `python -m foostache`) and an importable library for both Python 2 and 3.
+This package provides a command-line utility and modules for Python 2 and 3.

 ## Example